shawnmcmahon/nyt-reader/README.md

 </table>

-A Mod 4 Capstone Project with Turing School of Software & Design
+A Mod 4 Project for Turing School of Software & Design